djimenezc/leetcode-exercises/README.md

       traverses all its adjacent.
 Once all adjacent are visited, then their adjacent are traversed.
     - closest vertices are visited before others.
 We mainly traverse vertices level by level
     - Time Complexity: O(V+E), where V is the number of nodes and E is the number of edges.
 Auxiliary Space: O(V)
+    - use deque
+  - DFS: Depth First Search
+    - we traverse all adjacent vertices one by one.
+When we traverse an adjacent vertex, we completely finish the traversal of all vertices reachable through that adjacent vertex.
+    - unlike trees, graphs may contain cycles
+    - use recursion
+    - To avoid processing a node multiple times, we use a boolean visited array.
+    - Time complexity: O(V + E), where V is the number of vertices and E is the number of edges in the graph.
+      Auxiliary Space: O(V + E), since an extra visited array of size V is required, And stack size for recursive calls to DFSRec function.
 - Dynamic programing
   - mainly an optimization over plain recursion
   - simply store the results of subproblems so that we do not have to re-compute them when needed later